 €€ | Wine Bar | Cool Atmosphere

-This a super quirky and cool wine bar in the Jewish Ghetto right near the famous Fontana della Tartarughe in Piazza Mattei.
-This is also how it got its name which is a combination of “Bar” and “Tartarugha” – the Italian word for Turtle.
+This super-quirky and cool wine bar is in the Jewish Ghetto right near the famous Fontana della Tartarughe in Piazza Mattei.
+This is also how it got its name, which is a combination of “Bar” and Tartarugha, the Italian word for “turtle.”

 The atmosphere is perfect for groups of friends or couples.
 Lots of different couches, chairs, and musical instruments make for an interesting evening!

 Address: Via dei Funari, 26